QRYu/Spatially-Resolved-Stochastic-Cluster-Dynamics-SRSCD-simulator-with-Qianran-Yu-/README.md

 ****How to use****
 Before use: please install gcc/g++ for the newest version (c++11 or newer)

-Set up parmeters, check equations in relavant function, and copy input
+Set up parmeters, check equations in relavant function, and copy/create input files in "src" folder, and then simply type "make".
+An executable file named "scdexe" will be generated.
+Run the simulations by using command "./scdexe".

+****Physical mechanisms****